-Teaching and thinking about these two entails learning about and celebrating our differences, often—though not always—pleasant tasks.
-Accepting, not just tolerating, our differences is harder.
+Training, teaching, and thinking about diversity and multiculturalism entails learning about and celebrating our differences, often—though not always—pleasant tasks.
+Truly accepting, not just tolerating, our differences is harder.
 Harder still is dealing with racism.

 Below racism is paired with “white privilege” for many reasons.
-Besides personal prejudice, racism involves profound and stunning systemic inequalities in economics, institutional structures, health, education, and much more that gives tremendous advantages to “whiteness”—but acknowledging this privilege is one of the hardest things to do.
+Besides personal prejudice, racism involves profound and stunning systemic inequalities in economics, institutional structures, health, education, and much more that gives tremendous advantages to “whiteness”—which doesn’t just refer to skin color.
+Acknowledging this privilege, however, is one of the hardest things to do.
 Race relations would improve 100% overnight if we did.
 Race, however, has been called America’s “Original Sin” and is so difficult to talk about productively that we would rather talk about anything else—anything.
 I hope the material below opens up some space for discussion, no matter how difficult, and gives you ideas for your own thinking, teaching, and working on these important issues wherever you are.

 —Links go live when material becomes available—

-These are representative items which can link you to many others not listed.
+These representative items link you to many others not listed here.

 ♦ DIVERSITY INITIATIVES and COURSES.

-In INITIATIVES look especially at CORE, and in COURSES especially at Multicultural Literature, Global Literature, Sacred Texts, and the graduate courses The “Third World,” and Race, Ethnicity, and the American Experience.
+In INITIATIVES look especially at CORE and projects for the United Methodist Church, and in COURSES especially at Multicultural Literature, Global Literature, Sacred Texts, and the graduate courses The “Third World,” and Race, Ethnicity, and the American Experience.

 ♦ ARTS, ENTERTAINMENT, SPORTS

 - Chris Rock: Nat X’s Top 5 Reasons Brothers Don’t Play Hockey